 - 1/4 cup milk

 - 1 teaspoon salt

 - 1 teaspoon dried parsley, crushed in hand

-- Place diced potatoes in large pot of cold water and turn on high heat.
+- Place diced sweet potatoes and russet potatoes in large pot of cold water and turn on high heat.
 Bring to a boil, turn down heat and simmer for about 5-10 minutes, until potatoes are fork tender.
 Drain in a colander over the sink and return to pot.

 - Add butter/oil, cream cheese, chicken broth, milk, salt, pepper, garlic powder, and parsley.
 Gently stir until cream cheese is melted and incorporated.